 3) Check Delete the driver software for this device, and click Uninstall.

 Restart the machine.
-Then, re-connect your Bluetooth device and it should work well with your computer.
+Then, re-connect your Bluetooth device to test if it works well with your computer.
 If not, move on the next solution.

 Fix 4 – Update your Bluetooth driver